MetaMask/core/packages/gas-fee-controller/README.md

 # `@metamask/gas-fee-controller`

-Periodically calculates gas fee estimates for various gas limits and other data displayed on transaction confirm screens.
+Periodically calculates gas fee estimates based on various gas limits as well as other data displayed on transaction confirm screens.

 ## Installation